 There are times when some of these same forgery indicators will be displayed in genuine signatures.
 Aged or infirmed writers will frequently display similar patterns.
 The mere presence of these indicators does not mean that the signature under scrutiny is non-genuine, but should contribute to the overall determination as to genuineness.
 Alternately, the signature devoid of these indications may not be assumed to be genuine.
 The signature of an elderly individual may, for instance, be expected to contain tremor and hesitation.
-If, however, the questioned signature appears to be written in a fluid manner and/or on a higher skill level than what is expected, the red warning flag should be waving.
+If, however, the questioned signature appears to be written in a fluid manner, on a higher skill level than what is expected, the red warning flag should be waving.
 This occurrence may itself be indicative of non-genuineness.
-Often, a forger, because of an inherent high skill level in his writing, may produce a product that contains fewer indications of forgery than a counterpart with a lower skill-level.
+Often, a forger, because of an inherent high skill level in his writing, may produce a product that contains fewer “indications” of forgery than the genuine writer’s signature.

 Non-Genuine Signatures – Handwritten